Christine Stamm

 JWU Faculty Since 1990

-Stamm strives to build student competency in her subject areas by utilizing expertise in curriculum and teaching while incorporating her own experiences as a lifelong learner, building into her courses leadership experiences in industry, higher education and the nonprofit sectors.
+Christine Stamm teaches a variety of undergraduate and graduate sociology and integrated learning courses (ILS) for the College of Arts & Sciences at Johnson & Wales University.
+Stamm strives to build student competency in her courses by utilizing expertise in curriculum and teaching while incorporating her own experiences as a livelong learner.
+She regularly builds into her courses leadership experiences from industry, higher education and the nonprofit sectors.
 Her love for travel and interacting with people from around the world provides current and relevant cultural experiences that she regularly incorporates into her courses.
-Creating an active learning environment in the classroom is a hallmark of her work.
+Creating an active learning environment is a hallmark of her work.

-Outside of the classroom, Stamm currently serves on committees that focus on university outcomes and curricula development.
-Throughout the years, she has been elected by peers to represent them on various committees including the University Committee for Academic Rank, Academic Leadership Team, University Curriculum Committee, Faculty In-Service, DACUM, and the A&S Student Academic Symposium.
-She has been selected by peers and students as Teacher of the Year in 3 different colleges, most recently for the College of Arts & Sciences.
+Outside of the classroom, she has served on several committees including the University Faculty Council (14 years), Roles & Responsibilities subcommittee (5 years), and College Outcomes (10 years).
+She has also been elected by peers to represent them on various committees including the University Committee for Academic Rank (9 years), Academic Leadership Team (6 years), University Curriculum Committee (3 years), Faculty In-Service (6 years), DACUM (2 years), and the A&S Student Academic Symposium (2 years).
+She has been selected by peers and students as Teacher of the Year in three different colleges, most recently for the College of Arts & Sciences.
+Outside of Johnson & Wales University, Stamm serves as a consultant, author and lecturer.
+Christine in actively involved in the Association for the Study of Food and Society and the International Leadership Association.

 Education